sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-03/fiori-ios-scpms-starter-mission-03.md

     > In case you don't have the `Runtime Root URL` anymore you can find it in **Mobile Services**, select your **app configuration** in the **`Native/Hybrid`** screen.
 There you click on **`Mobile Sample OData ESPM`** in the **Assigned Features** section.
 The detail screen for the `Mobile Sample OData ESPM` will open.
 There you find the **`Runtime Root URL`** for this service, copy the whole URL.

-5. Add the following lines of code below the closing bracket of the `viewDidLoad()` method:
+5. Add the following lines of code below the closing bracket of the `viewDidLoad()` method, make sure to override/delete the existing method stubs:

     ```Swift[20]
     override func numberOfSections(in tableView: UITableView) -> Int {